brandonbracho/Herd-Immunity-Predictor/README.md

 - Optimized 'alpha' paramters on Ridge Regressor using GridSearchCV.
 - Optimized 'n_estimators' and 'max_features' on Random Forest Regressor using GridSearchCV.
 - Obtainted an R^2 score of .26 on the Ridge Regressor.
 The low score can be attributed to the sparse data available, however when graphed appears to be a better fit than the Random Forest Regressor.
-- Obtainted an R^2 score of .84.
+- Obtainted an R^2 score of .84 on the Random Forest Regressor.
 While significantly higher than the Ridge Regressor score, the Random Forest is clearly overfitting.
+- Predictions for future vaccination rates were ultimately made using the Ridge Regressor.

 ![Image](RidgeRegressor.png)